gitter-badger/aero/README.md

 `siteName` is the title you set up in your config before.
 The variables `css`, `js` and `content` are set by Aero.

+Install Aero:

+	npm install aero --save

 Now run it using:

 	node index.js

 This should automatically create the `pages/helloworld/helloworld.jade` file and start your server on port 4000.
-Navigate your browser to http://localhost:4000/helloworld to see the rendered page.
+Navigate your browser to [http://localhost:4000/helloworld](http://localhost:4000/helloworld) to see the "helloworld" from your automatically created page rendered into your layout.

 Now try to change the `helloworld.jade` inside your `pages` directory.
 Aero notices the changes and recompiles the file automatically.